dmlc/XGBoost.jl/docs/src/features.md

 ```

 ## Setting a Custom Objective Function
-Xgboost uses a second order approximation, so to provide a custom objective functoin first and
+XGBoost uses a second order approximation, so to provide a custom objective functoin first and
 second order derivatives must be provided, see the docstring of [`updateone!`](@ref) for more
 details.